 Not only do you need the right technology, but you need the right vendor to support change.
 Your vendor should offer products and services that will help you continuously innovate and improve in order to compete in a rapidly changing marketplace.

 We believe that we are that type of vendor.
-IWI provides software, such as Sage X3, and tools including business intelligence, CRM, warehouse management, and human resource management that will help you continue to be successful.
+IWI provides software, such as Sage EM (formerly known as Sage X3), and tools including business intelligence, CRM, warehouse management, and human resource management that will help you continue to be successful.
 Contact us today if you’d like to implement an enterprise system that will help you manage change.

 To learn more about change in manufacturing and how an ERP can help, download our whitepaper, ERP: A Strategic Growth Driver for Manufacturing Firms.